Chicago: 'Windy City' on Lake Michigan

 Millennium Park.
-Large public park in central Chicago with art displays, theater and ice rink during winter.
+Large public park in central Chicago with art displays, theater, and an ice rink during winter.
 Located in Loop community area.
 Willis Tower.
-Known originally as Sears Tower, this tall, 110 floor high skyscraper is an impressive part of Chicago’s skyline and offering stunning city vistas from its Skydeck.
+Known originally as Sears Tower, this tall, 110-floor high skyscraper is an impressive part of Chicago’s skyline and offering stunning city vistas from its Skydeck.
 Navy Pier.
-Long (more than 1,000 m) pier on Lake Michigan, formerly navy training center, is now popular destination with rides, shops, parks and eateries.
+Long (more than 1,000 m) pier on Lake Michigan, formerly navy training center, is now a popular destination with rides, shops, parks, and eateries.

 Shedd Aquarium.
 The largest indoor aquarium in the world, with more than 32,000 marine animals from around the world.
 Located on the shore of Lake Michigan.
 Magnificent Mile.
-Posh shopping district with upscale shops, luxury fashion outlets, high end restaurants and posh hotels.
+Posh shopping district with upscale shops, luxury fashion outlets, high-end restaurants, and posh hotels.
 Skydeck Chicago.
 Panoramic views from the 103rd floor of the Wills Tower.
-View can reach over four states: Illinois, Indiana, Wisconsin and Michigan.
+The view can reach over four states: Illinois, Indiana, Wisconsin, and Michigan.

 Chicago Cultural Center.
-A 19th century building with vaulted lobby, mosaics and two stained-glass domes, offering free cultural exhibits, concerts and events.
+A 19th-century building with a vaulted lobby, mosaics, and two stained-glass domes, offering free cultural exhibits, concerts, and events.
 Chicago Architecture Center.
-Not for profit organization promoting Chicago architecture and offering and organizing tours, exhibitions and events.
+Not-for-profit organization promoting Chicago architecture and offering and organizing tours, exhibitions, and events.
 Chicago Riverwalk.
 Riverside walkway along the Chicago River.
-Scenic walk featuring city views, dining, bridges, fishing piers and boat docks.
+Scenic walk featuring city views, dining, bridges, fishing piers, and boat docks.

 Top things to do in Chicago